samistart/JavaSwingComponents/README.md

 Tutorial-5
 ==========

-Exercises from Tutorial 5 in java
+These are some exercises to showcase my ability in Java Swing.

-Check out these exercises for handy Java Swing programs.
 There is also a whackamole called for whacking internet trolls called 'whackatroll'.
+This runs through a Java Swing interface.